S3cmd Command Line Tool

 Directory upload

-Download file from s3 bucket
+Downloading file from an s3 bucket

-Data deletion from s3 bucket
+Data deletion from an s3 bucket

 Last updated on